ericbulloch/kwmd/vulnerabilities/local_file_inclusion.md

 - The `if not requested_path.startswith(BASE_DIR):` check makes sure a user is looking for a file in the `/var/html/files` directory.
 If the `requested_path` doesn't start with the path stored in `BASE_DIR`, this will fail.
 - Finally, `if not os.path.isfile(requested_path):` checks if the file is a directory.

+The important thing to note with this code is not the programming language.
+Other languages like C#, Java, PHP and Ruby all have the ability to do what this Python code is doing.
+The important bits from the code are the following:

+- Normalize the file path by removing any url encoding characters.
+- Resolve the final file path that the user is asking for.
+- Make sure the path the final file path that they are asking for starts with the directory where the files are stored.

 ## Sample Payloads

 Using the url `http://mysite.thm/test.php?path=<path_goes_here>` I am going to give some different path examples.
 There are a lot of ways that a url can be encoded to bypass filtering and so I want to provide simple examples and ones that are specific for servers and configuration.